kubernetes-sigs/gateway-api/geps/gep-2649/index.md

 When merging into an existing fields inside an object, Policy objects should merge values at a scalar level, not at a struct or object level.

-For example, in the `CDNCachingPolicy` example above, the `cdn` struct contains a `cachePolicy` struct that contains fields.
+For example, in the `CDNCachingPolicy` example below, the `cdn` struct contains a `cachePolicy` struct that contains fields.
 If an implementation was merging this configuration into an existing object that contained the same fields, it should merge the fields at a scalar level, with the `includeHost`,